koolskateguy89/arduino_21coa202_cw/doc.md

 ### Circular Array

-The compromise made by this implementation is...
+The compromise made by this implementation is that not all 64 values can be stored, unless another compromise is made elsewhere, e.g. limiting the number of channels that can be created.

 I use a circular byte array of size `RECENT_ARRAY_SIZE`, overwriting the oldest value once a new value has been entered (after more than `RECENT_ARRAY_SIZE` values have been entered).